-Step 3: Assess your patient's values and preferences – gauge what he wants from the interaction and his treatment.
-This is a significant difference from the common approach of years past; what matters most is what is important to the patient and what aligns with his goals and values, rather than what the healthcare system believes he should want.
+Step 3: Assess your patient's values and preferences – gauge what they want from the interaction and their treatment.
+This is a significant difference from the common approach of years past; what matters most is what is important to the patient and what aligns with their goals and values, rather than what the healthcare system believes the patient should want.

-Step 4: Reach a decision with your patient – engage him throughout his decision making process, which may be immediate or lengthier.
+Step 4: Reach a decision with your patient – engage them throughout the decision- making process, which may be immediate or lengthier.
 Healthcare providers fulfill an important support role here, ensuring patients and family members are equipped with the information necessary to make an informed decision, while also allowing them the adequate time to arrive at that point.

-Step 5: Evaluate your patient's decision – review the decision with the person and follow up to gauge how he is doing on all levels (e.g., emotionally, physically).
-Engage him to troubleshoot obstacles standing in the way of optimal outcomes.
+Step 5: Evaluate your patient's decision – review the decision with the person and follow up to gauge how they are doing on all levels (e.g., emotionally, physically).
+Engage them to troubleshoot obstacles standing in the way of optimal outcomes.

 A physician’s experience in shared decision making with a patient with cancer.